-Much like return on comfort, your return on safety is important.
+Much like a return on comfort, your return on safety is important.
 When it comes to safety vs. efficiency or safety vs. cost, it should be an easy choice.

 Comfort and safety are the cornerstones of the whole home approach.

-When we talk with clients about HVAC systems and services, comfort and safety are high priority items.
+When we talk with clients about HVAC systems and services, comfort and safety are high-priority items.
 We want to be sure that any service we provide or any equipment we install:

 - Ensures the client’s long-term comfort

 The safety concern should be self-evident.
 As for comfort, let’s put it this way: We can always install the most energy-efficient systems available.
 But if our clients aren’t comfortable, they will always call us back and tell us about it.
 The result would be more service calls, more equipment modifications, and, ultimately, higher costs for the consumer.